 Next generation of talented athletes to be supported by Everyone Active’s Sporting Champions scheme

-Everyone Active’s Sporting Champions scheme, now in its ninth year, has helped more than 7,000 athletes to achieve their sporting potential by providing free access to Everyone Active’s 230-plus leisure facilities, including The Grange Community and Leisure Centre, Bourne Leisure Centre and Westgate Leisure Centre in Chichester, run in partnership with Chichester District Council.
+Everyone Active’s Sporting Champions scheme, now in its ninth year, has helped more than 7,000 athletes to achieve their sporting potential by providing free access to Everyone Active’s 230-plus leisure facilities, including K2 Crawley, Bewbush Centre and Broadfield 3G Pitch & Pavilion in Crawley, run in partnership with Crawley Borough Council.

-Among the 23 athletes accepted on the scheme in Chichester this year are professional triathlete, Will Grace, who last year had a Challenge Championship overall age group win and course record, and Rhiannon Navesey, who competes in athletics and recently ran a 5 personal best of 17.25 in the Podium Women's Elite 5k in Battersea London.
-Her partner, Paul Navesey is also on the scheme and is a successful track runner.
+Among the 99 athletes accepted on the scheme in Crawley this year are top ranked rifle shooter, named Women’s British Champion 2024, Courtney Palmer Jones, wheelchair racer, Fabienne André, who won bronze in the 2023 World Para Athletics Championships and professional squash player Curtis Malik, who this year reached a career high ranking of 32 in the world.

+Courtney Palmer-Jones, said: "I'm now in my third year as a Sporting Champion and the Scheme has been invaluable to my development as an athlete, providing me with access to high-quality facilities to improve my physical performance, as well as transformative mentoring sessions from Elite Athletes with a breadth of experience, giving me tools and inspiration for success.

 Alongside free access to Everyone Active centres, Sporting Champions will also receive valuable mentoring and guidance from an impressive panel of Elite athletes comprising of World Champions, Commonwealth Champions and Paris 2024 Olympic and Paralympic medalists.